madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/README.md

 Traffic Light Detection:

-This package contains the traffic light detection node: tl_detector.py.
-This node takes in data from the /image_color, /current_pose, and /base_waypoints topics and publishes the locations to stop for red traffic lights to the /traffic_waypoint topic.
+This package contains the traffic light detection node: `tl_detector.py`.
+This node takes in data from the `/image_color`, `/current_pose`, and `/base_waypoints` topics and publishes the locations to stop for red traffic lights to the `/traffic_waypoint topic`.

-The /current_pose topic provides the vehicle's current position, and /base_waypoints provides a complete list of waypoints the car will be following.
+The `/current_pose` topic provides the vehicle's current position, and /base_waypoints provides a complete list of waypoints the car will be following.

-Traffic light detection implemented in '''tl_detector.py''' and traffic light classification implemented at ../tl_detector/light_classification_model/tl_classfier.py.
+Traffic light detection was implemented in `tl_detector.py` and traffic light classification was implemented at `../tl_detector/light_classification_model/tl_classfier.py`.